Larry Highbaugh

 Larry Highbaugh (January 14, 1949 – March 21, 2017) was an American professional football defensive back who played with the BC Lions from 1971 to 1972 and the Edmonton Eskimos from 1972 to 1983 of the Canadian Football League (CFL).

 Highbaugh attended Indiana University at Bloomington, where he competed on the football and track teams.
-As a sprinter the Indiana Hoosiers track and field team, Highbaugh finished 7th in the 100 m at the 1969 NCAA Division I Outdoor Track and Field Championships.
+As a sprinter the Indiana Hoosiers track and field team, Highbaugh finished 7th in the 100-yard dash at the 1969 NCAA Division I Outdoor Track and Field Championships.

 He won six Grey Cup championships while with the Eskimos and was a three-time CFL All-Star.

 Highbaugh was inducted into the Canadian Football Hall of Fame in 2004 and in November, 2006, was voted one of the CFL's Top 50 players (#38) of the league's modern era by Canadian television sports network TSN.

-After his football career ended he taught at South Gwinnett High School in Snellville, Georgia and died there at age 67.
+After his football career ended he taught at South Gwinnett High School in Snellville, Georgia and died there at age 68.